corepunk-community/faq/README.md

 ### How do I get access?

+You can purchase access to Alpha 4 and EA/Release on [Corepunk's shop](https://shop.corepunk.com/).

+If you were in Alpha 1, you may receive a free key for Alpha 4.

 ### How do I select server?

 Click the world icon on the left, not the dropdown that says Light Bless The King.